-When it comes to anxiety, depression, and panic attacks, sometimes it’s all too easy to get caught up with what’s going on in your mind and forget about what you’re putting in your body.
+When it comes to stress, sometimes it’s all too easy to get caught up with what’s going on in your mind and forget about what you’re putting in your body.

-There are a number of foods and drinks that can help or hinder when it comes to symptoms of anxiety.
-Knowing what to eat more of and what to cut down on or avoid altogether can go a long way towards helping you control those symptoms.
+There are a number of foods and drinks that can help or hinder when it comes to dealing with stress.
+Knowing what to eat more of and what to cut down on or avoid altogether can go a long way towards helping you improve your responses to stress.

-Here are eight foodstuffs – some good, some bad – that can play a part in how anxious or depressed you feel.
+Here are eight foodstuffs – some good, some bad – that can play a part in how you feel.

 You Should Eat More…

 Why?
-Well, there’s a relationship at play between the B vitamins found in lean meat, fruit and vegetables and your mood.
+Well, there’s a relationship at play between the B vitamins found in lean meat, fruit and vegetables, and your mood.
 A deficiency in these vitamins, including vitamin B1, B12, and folic acid, has actually been shown to trigger depression.
-By eating foods rich in B vitamins as part of a healthy anti anxiety diet, you can expect to experience a reduction in your symptoms.
+By eating foods rich in B vitamins as part of a healthy anti-stress diet, you can expect to experience a reduction in your symptoms.

 Where You’ll Find It: beef, pork, chicken, leafy greens, citrus fruits, rice, nuts, and eggs